 LIZZIE features an all-female cast and a blistering rock score.

 Stage Manager/ Set Design: Mitchell Webb

 Cast and Creative team bios here

-The Bordens are taking over Resident DTLA from Sept.
-14-29, 2018.
+The Bordens are taking over Resident DTLA -and will now be back on Halloween.
 This staple of the Arts District in downtown LA is a 21+ live music venue and bar.

 428 S Hewitt St